GeekAb/picker.js/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome for discussion but note that you may be asked to submit a PR or close teh issue.
+Feature requests are welcome for discussion but note that you may be asked to submit a PR or close the issue.
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature, or for you to build and submit as a PR.
 Please provide as much detail and context as possible.

 ## Pull requests